bredamatt/bredamatt/README.md

 Hi there!
 Thank you for checking out my profile.

 My name is Mattia, and I currently work for Queueco Limited, a quantitative and algorithmic trading fund in London.
-At Queueco I primarily work on providing High Performance Computing environments in the cloud for the quantitative researchers, in addition to maintaining and gradually improving/migrating the pre-existing trading infrastructure to a more Cloud-Native setup.
+At Queueco I primarily work on providing High Performance Computing environments in the Cloud for quantitative researchers, in addition to maintaining and gradually improving/migrating the pre-existing trading infrastructure to a more Cloud-Native setup.

 ### About me